 Media students have the opportunity to take part in a variety of course related experiences.
 In recent years, these have included:

-• A trip to New York where students had a guided tour of the Museum of the Moving Image as well as a chance to see locations used in various Hollywood films
+• A trip to New York where students had a range of experiences including a guided tour of the Museum of the Moving Image as well as the chance to see locations used in various productions

 All students need to gain an experience of the work place during their time at College and for students studying vocational courses it should ideally be linked to one of their subject areas.